jmvigueras/AzureDeployments/7.2/ha-az-routeserver-advpn/README.md

-# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure with 3 ports
+# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure
 ## Introduction
-### This topology is only recommended for using with FOS 7.0.5 and later.
-### Since it needs FSO 7.0 that supports 3 ports only HA setup
+### This topology is only recommended for using with FOS 7.0.5 and later, since it needs FSO 7.0 that supports 3 ports only HA setup
 * port1 - hamgmt/hasync
 * port2 - public/untrust
 * port3 - private/trust